Spanish Water Dog: Characteristics

 The Perro de Agua is a medium-sized, athletic, robust dog that is slightly longer than tall.
 Approximately half are born with natural bobbed (short) tails.
-Long tailed dogs are usually docked in the US, but undocked tails are not a fault in conformation showing if the dog was bred in a non-docking country.

-The head should be strong and carried with elegance.
+The head is strong and carried with elegance.
 The skull is flat and the top is parallel with the top of the muzzle.
 The nose, eye-rims and paw pads are the same colour as the darkest part of the coat or darker.
-The eyes are expressive and set fairly wide apart.
-They should be hazel, chestnut or dark brown in colour, depending on the coat colour.
+The eyes are set fairly wide apart, and are hazel, chestnut or dark brown in colour, depending on the coat colour.
 The ears are set at medium height on the skull, and are triangular.